How to Format a Cover Letter With Examples

 - Contact Section: How you include your contact information will vary based on how you are sending your cover letter.
 If you are uploading or mailing a letter, put the information at the top of the page.
 With an email cover letter, your contact information should be below your signature.

 - Employer Address: How you address the cover letter will depend on how much information you have about the employer.

 - Salutation: A salutation is the greeting you include at the beginning of a cover letter.
 Here's how to write a salutation, including what to use if you don't have the name of a contact person to list.

 - Body: The body of a cover letter includes the sections where you explain why you are interested in and qualified for the job for which you are applying.
 Here's what to include in each section or your letter.

 - Paragraphs and Bulleted Lists: A more traditional cover letter contains written paragraphs describing your qualifications.
-Another option is to include a bulleted list of the specific qualifications you have for the job.

 - Closings: When you're writing a cover letter or sending an email message to apply for a job it's important to close your cover letter in a professional manner.
 Here's how to close your letter with class.